bfuster/vraptor-plugin-gaeofy/README.markdown

 * only tested with VRaptor 3.4.0 and GAE 1.6.1
 * remove vraptor-gae.jar! this project contains the only fix needed to run on the mentioned environment ([check the issue #410 for more info] (https://github.com/caelum/vraptor/issues/410))
+* no dependency is shipped with this jar, you still need objectify-3.1

 ## Config